SambaCommunications/Samba-iOS-SDK/README.md

-# SambaSDK
+# Samba SDK

 ## Requirements
-SambaSDK is compatible with iOS 9.0+.
+The Samba SDK is compatible with iOS 9.0+.

-SambaSDK uses some Apple frameworks.
-These frameworks should already be in your project:
+The SDK uses some Apple frameworks that should already be in your project:

 * Foundation.framework
 * UIKit.framework